chen-gui/chen-gui/README.md

-### Hi there 👋, I'm Gui Chen, a workers interested in seismology !!!
+### Hi there 👋, I'm Gui Chen, a worker interested in seismology !!!

 <table>
   <tr>